The ultimate guide to seasoning copper pans in 4 steps

 Do the pan seasoning process at least once or twice a year to ensure that your pan is functioning well.
-For best results, you can season your pan every few months.
-This way, your pan’s integrity can be maintained and food sticking can be avoided.
+For the best results, you can season your pan every few months.
+This way, you can maintain your pan’s integrity and avoid food sticking.

-Excellent heat conductor: Copper pans are not just stylish, but these have great capacity to quickly warm and stay warm for a long time, thereby allowing you to cook your food evenly.
+- Excellent heat conductor: Copper pans aren’t just stylish, but also have great capacity to quickly warm and stay warm for a long time, thereby allowing you to cook your food evenly.
 You don’t have to deal with scalding or burnt spots when using this cookware.

-Safe to cook in: Copper is totally safe as along as it has another lining of non-reactive metal such as tin, stainless steel, and nickel.
-To maintain safety, it is important to ensure that the lining of your pans is not worn out or destroyed.
+- Safe to cook in: Copper is totally safe as long as it has another lining of non-reactive metal such as tin, stainless steel, and nickel.
+To maintain safety, it’s important to ensure that the lining of your pans isn’t worn out or destroyed.

-If you are unsure yet which pan to choose, it is essential to learn first the features and characteristics of good-quality copper pans before purchasing one.
+If you’re still unsure of which pan to choose, it’s essential to first learn the features and characteristics of good-quality copper pans before purchasing one:

-Size and Thickness: A valuable pan must be made up of copper in order to promote even and quick heat transmission.
-Its size must be 8 to 12 inches and must have an average weight of 2 to 4 pounds.
+- Size and thickness: A valuable pan must be made up of copper in order to promote even and quick heat transmission.
+Its size must be 8 to 12 inches and have an average weight of 2 to 4 pounds.
 As for the thickness, it should be 2.5mm.
 Pans with this thickness have the perfect balance of weight and heat conductivity.
-Copper cookware with more than 2.5 mm thickness will heat up slowly and it will take a long time for this to cool down.
+Copper cookware with more than 2.5 mm thickness will heat up slowly and it’ll take a long time for this to cool down.

-Handle: Usually, pans having 2.5 mm thickness have handles that are made up of cast iron.
+- Handle: Usually, pans with 2.5 mm thickness have handles that are made of cast iron.
 Cast iron handles form pits that allow users to have a stable grip of the pan as they cook.
 These handles can remain cool for a long period.
-It has been proven that iron and copper are compatible.
+It’s been proven that iron and copper are compatible.

-Lining: Copper pots were commonly lined with tin.
+- Lining: Copper pots were commonly lined with tin.
 Just like copper, tin is also a great heat conductor.
-Before the existence of stainless steel, tin is the lining of choice for artisan crafts.
-However, it is too soft and is vulnerable to scratches.
-Apart from that, tin has the tendency to melt when exposed to heat with more than 437°F. When the tin lining is damaged, this will require re-tinning, which will cause you inconvenience and extra expenses.
+Before the existence of stainless steel, tin was the lining of choice for artisan crafts.
+However, it’s too soft and is vulnerable to scratches.
+Apart from that, tin has the tendency to melt when exposed to heat of over 437°F. When the tin lining is damaged, this will require re-tinning, which will cause you inconvenience and extra expenses.

-In contrast to tin, steel will not easily melt and is not prone to scratches.
-Thus, cookware lined with stainless steel is more efficient.
-Re-tinning is not needed and you don’t have to worry when your cookware is exposed to high temperature.
-In general, stainless steel-lined cookware are commonly used these days because of its durability and strength.
+In contrast to tin, steel won’t easily melt and isn’t prone to scratches.
+So cookware lined with stainless steel is more efficient.
+Re-tinning isn’t needed and you don’t have to worry when your cookware is exposed to high temperatures.
+In general, stainless steel-lined cookware is commonly used these days because of its durability and strength.

 As mentioned earlier, copper is a great heat conductor.
 Therefore, this can reduce your cooking time and can cook your food evenly.
 Since the pan will heat quickly, ensure that your ingredients and cooking materials are ready.

-If you are not yet familiar with copper cookware, try setting your stove to medium first.
+If you aren’t yet familiar with copper cookware, try setting your stove to medium first.
 Again, copper heats up fast.
-Setting your stove to Med-Hi allows you to discover the performance of your new pans or pots.
+Setting your stove to medium-high allows you to discover the performance of your new pans or pots.

 Using silicone or wooden utensils prevents the lining of your cookware from being scratched.
 These utensils are highly recommended for tin-lined cookware.

-Electric heat: Copper pans can work well using electric heat.
-But cookware discoloration will likely to occur.
-This will leave marks to your cookware; however, this can be easily removed after the cookware cools down.
+- Electric heat: Copper pans can work well with electric heat.
+But discoloration will likely occur.
+This will leave marks on your cookware; however, this can be easily removed after the pans cool down.

-Gas stove: Copper pans that are lined with stainless steel, tin, or nickel are compatible with gas stoves.
-Copper pans that have a thickness of 2.5 mm easily conduct heat that is evenly distributed throughout the surface of the pan.
+- Gas stove: Copper pans that are lined with stainless steel, tin, or nickel are compatible with gas stoves.
+Copper pans that have a thickness of 2.5 mm easily conduct heat that’s evenly distributed throughout the surface of the pan.

-Induction stove: Copper pans do not work well with induction stoves.
-This goes the same with glass and aluminum cookware.
-In order for these types to function well using induction stoves, a magnetic material must be added to the bottom part of the cookware.
+- Induction stove: Copper pans don’t work well with induction stoves.
+The same goes for glass and aluminum cookware.
+In order for these types to function well with induction stoves, a magnetic material must be added to the bottom part of the cookware.

-- Polish tarnished spots with mild abrasive: The best example of mild abrasive is the combination of lemon and salt.
+- Polish tarnished spots with a mild abrasive: The best example of a mild abrasive is the combination of lemon and salt.
 Cut a lemon in half and sprinkle table salt over the cut side.
 You can also make a paste by adding cornstarch to the ingredients.
-Just mix one part non-iodized corn starch and one part table salt and add lemon juice to create a paste.
+Just mix one part non-iodized cornstarch and one part table salt, and add lemon juice to create a paste.
 Rub the paste over the tarnished spot using a soft cloth and rinse the pan with warm water.
 There you go!
-Your cookware can be good as new.
+Your cookware will be as good as new.

-- Another way to buff tarnished spots is to use baking soda.
-Mix equal parts of lemon juice and baking soda.
+- Use baking soda: Mix equal parts of lemon juice and baking soda.
 Rub the paste over the tarnished spots using a soft cloth.

-- Vinegar can also clear up tarnished spots.
-White vinegar is best used to clean copper surfaces.
-Just soak a soft cloth into the vinegar solution and rub it to the surface of your pan.
+- Use vinegar: White vinegar is best used to clean copper surfaces.
+Just soak a soft cloth in the vinegar solution and rub it on the surface of your pan.

-- Tomatoes are also good copper cleaners because of their acid content.
+- Use tomatoes: Tomatoes are also good copper cleaners because of their acidity.
 All you need to do is to cover the pot surface with tomato paste.
 Leave it for a few minutes, and then rinse it with water and soap.

-Monitor your pans for flaking or cracks.
-As long as the lining is intact, your copper pans are absolutely safe to use.
-However, if you have observed that the lining has started to worn out, it is best to have it professionally re-tinned.
+- Monitor your pans for flaking or cracks: As long as the lining is intact, your copper pans are absolutely safe to use.
+However, if you see that the lining has started to worn out, it’s best to have it professionally re-tinned.